volodymyrhudyma/blog/content/blog/data-structures-hash-table-in-javascript.md

 console.log(table.get("firstName"));
 ```

-It seems like we are in a trouble now, since **John** was overwritten with **Andrew** for the **firstName** key.
+It seems we are now in a problem, as **John** has been overwritten with **Andrew** for the **firstName** key.

-We just faced a collision.
+We are dealing with a collision.

-#### Separate Chaining with Linked List to rescue
+#### Separate Chaining With Linked List To The Rescue

-As it has already been said, there are a few methods to handle the Hash Table collisions and one of the most popular is Separate Chaining using Linked List Data Structure.
+As mentioned earlier, there are a few methods to handle Hash Table collisions, and one of the most popular is Separate Chaining with Linked List Data Structure.

-To implement it, we will need to create a **LinkedList** and **Node** classes that would represent Linked List and its Node respectively:
+To implement it, we need to create a **LinkedList** and a **Node** class that would represent Linked List and its Node respectively:

 ```javascript
 class LinkedList {